prrvchr/mDriveOOo/README.md

     - Carry out pulls regularly (every ten minutes) in order to synchronize any external changes (Pull all changes).

-    - Replicating all the changes made to the hsqldb 2.5.1 database using system versioning (Push all changes).
+    - Replicate on demand all changes to the hsqldb 2.5.1 database using system versioning (Push all changes).

 - Writing of a new [DataBase interface](https://github.com/prrvchr/oneDriveOOo/blob/master/CloudUcpOOo/python/clouducp/database.py), responsible for making all calls to the database.

-- Setting up a cache on the Identifiers allowing access to a Content (file or folder) without access to the database for subsequent calls.
+- Setting up a cache on the Identifiers, see method: [getIdentifier()](https://github.com/prrvchr/oneDriveOOo/blob/master/CloudUcpOOo/python/clouducp/datasource.py), allowing access to a Content (file or folder) without access to the database for subsequent calls.

+- Management of duplicate file/folder names by [SQL Views](https://github.com/prrvchr/oneDriveOOo/blob/master/CloudUcpOOo/python/clouducp/dbqueries.py): Child, Twin, Uri, and Title generating unique names if duplicates names exist.
+Although this functionality is only needed for gDriveOOo, it is implemented globally...

 - Many other fix...